3 Day Adventure

 You will not go hungry on a NIK trip!

-After over 20 years in operation, our kitchen team knows how to prepare enough food for each trip.
 We provide homemade breakfast, lunch, and dinner each day, plus appetizers, desserts, granola bars, coffee, tea, and water.
-If you are still hungry, your guide whip up something else to fill you up.
+If you are still hungry, your guide will whip up something else to fill you up.
 Our menu is designed to be nutritious, delicious, substantial, locally sourced, environmentally friendly, and flexible to dietary restrictions.
 We can safely manage food allergies, as well as cater to gluten-free, vegan, and vegetarian diets upon request.

 All our guides are Foodsafe Level 1 certified.